Six-dimensional time-space crystalline structures

 Diagonalization of (\ref{matrixH_F}) allows us to obtain the resonant Floquet-Bloch states $e^{ikx}u_{k,\alpha}(x,t)$.
-Proper superposition of $e^{ikx}u_{k,\alpha}$ form time-periodic Wannier states $w_{i,\alpha}(x,t)$ which are localized wave packets moving along the resonant orbit with the period $s2\pi/\omega$, see Fig.~\ref{one}.
-In the subspace spanned by the Wannier states, the quasienergy of the system takes the form of the tight-binding model, \be {\cal E} = \int_0^{sT} \frac{dt}{sT} \la\psi| {\cal H} | \psi\ra = -\frac12 \sum_{i,\alpha,j,\beta} J^{j,\beta}_{i,\alpha} a^*_{j,\beta} a_{i,\alpha}, \ee where $\psi=\sum_{i,\alpha}a_{i,\alpha}w_{i,\alpha}(x,t)$ and $T=2\pi/\omega$.
-The tunneling amplitudes $J^{j,\beta}_{i,\alpha}=-(2/sT)\int_0^{sT}dt\la w_{j,\beta}|{\cal H}|w_{i,\alpha}\ra$ describe hopping transitions between sites of the optical lattice (Latin labels) and between the time-lattice sites (Greek labels) and are dominant for nearest-neighbor hopping (note that the coefficients $J_{i,\alpha}^{i,\alpha}=\rm constant$ and are the on-site energies).
+Proper superpositions of $e^{ikx}u_{k,\alpha} (x,t)$ form time-periodic Wannier states $w_{i,\alpha}(x,t)$ which are localized wave packets moving along the resonant orbit with the period $s2\pi/\omega$.
+To demonstrate the temporal and spatial behavior of these states, in Fig.~\ref{one} we plot the probability densities of the $k = 0$ Floquet-Bloch state $|u_{0,\alpha}(x,t)|^2$ and the three Wannier states.
+We note that: (i) the probability densities $|u_{k,\alpha}|^2$ change only a little with $k$, and (ii) in order to obtain the appropriate form of the Floquet-Bloch states in the lab frame one needs to apply the unitary transformation $e^{-ip_x \lambda\cos\omega t}$.
+However, we consider very small amplitudes, e.g.\ $\lambda = 0.01$, thus the actual changes imposed by this transformation are negligible.
+In the subspace spanned by the Wannier states $w_{i,\alpha}(x,t)$, the Floquet Hamiltonian takes the form of the tight-binding model \cite{sup1} \be \hat{\mathcal{H}} = -\frac12 \sum_{i,\alpha,j,\beta} J^{j,\beta}_{i,\alpha} \hat{a}^\dag_{j,\beta} \hat{a}_{i,\alpha}, \ee where $\hat{a}^{(\dag)}_{i,\alpha}$ is the annihilation (creation) operator acting on the site $(i,\alpha)$.
+The tunneling amplitudes $J^{j,\beta}_{i,\alpha}=-(2/sT)\int_0^{sT}dt\la w_{j,\beta}|{\cal H}|w_{i,\alpha}\ra$ with $T = 2\pi/\omega$ describe hopping transitions between sites of the optical lattice (Latin labels) and between the time-lattice sites (Greek labels) and are dominant for nearest-neighbor hopping (note that the coefficients $J_{i,\alpha}^{i,\alpha}=\rm const.$ do not depend on either $i$ or $\alpha$ and are the on-site energies).
 The range of the validity of the quantum secular Hamiltonian (\ref{matrixH_F}) can be examined by checking if the classical secular Hamiltonian reproduces quantitatively the exact classical motion \cite{sup1}.
 If it is so, the quantum counterpart is also valid.
-This implies that we are interested in the regime of large amplitude $V_0$ where eigenenergies of $H^{(0)}$ support multiple bands.
-Experimentally, this regime is attainable but in order to deal with non-negligible hopping between sites of the optical lattice, the resonant condition for time-periodic shaking of the lattice must correspond to a highly excited band with energy $E\lesssim V_0$ and this is the regime we explore here \footnote{Note that we are interested in a resonant coupling between highly excited bands of an optical lattice not in a resonant coupling between the lowest bands as, e.g., in \cite{Lacki2013,Li2016}.}.
-In order to load ultracold atoms to the proper resonant manifold, the atomic cloud must be initially prepared in an auxiliary static optical lattice consisting of narrow wells so that the width of the corresponding Wannier states matches the width of the Wannier wave packets $w_{i,\alpha}$.
+This implies that we are interested in the regime where eigenenergies of $H^{(0)}$ support multiple bands, which is provided by large lattice depths $V_0 \simeq 10^3$.
+Experimentally, this regime is attainable but in order to deal with appreciable hopping between sites of the optical lattice, the resonant condition for time-periodic shaking of the lattice must correspond to a highly excited band with energy $E\lesssim V_0$ and this is the regime we explore here.
+Note that we are interested in a resonant coupling between highly excited bands of an optical lattice not in a resonant coupling between the lowest bands as, e.g., in \cite{Sowinski2012,Lacki2013,Li2016}.
+In the numerical example (see below) we have $|J_{i,\alpha}^{i+1,\alpha}| \sim 10^{-3}$ which is about an order of magnitude larger than the incoherent scattering rate for, e.g., $^{87}$Rb atoms in the presence of the CO$_2$ laser radiation at wavelength $10.6\,\mathrm{\mu m}$ \cite{co2laser}.
+In order to load ultracold atoms to the resonant manifold, the atomic cloud must be initially prepared in an auxiliary static optical lattice consisting of narrow wells so that the width of the corresponding Wannier states matches the width of the Wannier wave packets $w_{i,\alpha}$.
 Next the auxiliary lattice should be turned off and the vibrating optical lattice (slightly displaced with respect to the auxiliary lattice) should be turned on.
 This results in a state where for each $i$ only one site of the time lattice is occupied, see Fig.~\ref{two}.
+The appropriateness and efficiency of a similar loading process was explored in Refs.~\cite{Giergiel2018a,Kuros2020}.